CDCgov/tostadas/README.md

 ## Installation and Quick Start

-!!! note
+> [!NOTE]
-    If you are a CDC user, please follow the set-up instructions found here: [CDC User Guide](./docs/user-guide/cdc-user-guide.md)
+> If you are a CDC user, please follow the set-up instructions found here: [CDC User Guide](./docs/user-guide/cdc-user-guide.md)

 For non-CDC users, please follow the instructions below.